 Further down the tracks, the train passes through East Clayton before rolling through Haydenville.

 The town of Haydenville is unique for several reasons.
 It was the last company town in the state of Ohio and boasts 121 structures listed on the National Register of Historic Places.
 Many of the buildings, which look alike, were built from bricks that were manufactured there.
 The round house, built to resemble a section of brick pipe, caught my eye.

-You’ll also hear about the locks that were used for transportion, as well as the Irish and German immigrants who worked sunup to sundown for thirty cents a day and a shot of whiskey to fight off malaria.
+You’ll also hear about the locks that were used for transportation, as well as the Irish and German immigrants who worked sunup to sundown for thirty cents a day and a shot of whiskey to fight off malaria.
 It’s doubtful that the whiskey fought off anything other than ill tempers.

-The train follows the Hocking River between Nelsonville and Logan, once part of the Athens Branch on the original Hocking Valley Railway, before it merged with the Chesapeake & Ohio Railway in 1930.
+The railway follows the Hocking River between Nelsonville and Logan, once part of the Athens Branch on the original Hocking Valley Railway before it merged with the Chesapeake & Ohio Railway in 1930.
 In its prime, the railway spanned from Toledo to Athens to Pomeroy.
 In 1985, C & O sold off some of its less-used track which was then purchased to become the Hocking Valley Scenic Railway.

 Information for Visiting the Hocking Valley Scenic Railway